 For beekeepers, and also very suitable for all neighbors with gardens and balconies that live around an apiary.
 In this way you contribute to biodiversity and the survival of honey bees.
 A beekeeper cannot do it alone, and pollination by bees is of great importance to all of us.
 Without the pollination of bees no apples, pears, nuts and many other tasty things ..
 And what's great, these flower bulbs also attract the cheerfully buzzing bumblebee queens and the first butterflies.

-Chemicalfree grown fowerbulbs, tested by beekeepers, can be fully trusted.
+Chemicalfree grown fowerbulbs, tested by beekeepers, add to bee health and biodiversity.

 NECTAR AND POLLEN

 Butterflies and bumblebee queens waking up from hibernation are looking for nectar in crocuses.
 There is not much flowering in January yet and you do them a great favor by planting crocuses in the fall for the earliest flowering in the new year.
 Crocuses have the highest nectar and pollen value and the other flower bulbs are also selected for this.